lenincritus/librewolf/docs/website_structure.md

 How does the mapping from .md files to .html pages work?
 Well, every .md page maps directly to an .html url on the website.
 So if you create a new file, it will get picked up automatically by the Hugo site generator, and a navigation link will get created.
 If you want to do that, the first line must be of the form:

+    ---
     title: My page
+    ---

     # My page

     Hi there, this is my new page.
+Lorem ipsum etc.

 That's basically all about the website structure.
 All the pages count, and their title: on the first line tells you what their 'navigation' title is.
 If you delete such an .md file, it disappears from the site.